SARAH's House and Victim Services

 SARAH's House is a comfortable homelike atmosphere where Law Enforcement and Children's Services personnel interview victims of crime and their families.
 When clients arrive at SARAH's House, a friendly staff greets them.
 They are knowledgeable in the criminal justice field, and will do everything they can to eliminate any anxiety felt by victims and their families.

-At SARAH's House, a skilled team of investigators is called in, thus eliminating the need for multiple interviews.
+At SARAH's House, a skilled team of investigators are called in eliminating the need for multiple interviews.

 We also provide referrals to necessary social agencies.
 Sometimes, victims and their families will need assistance from mental health providers, help with financial obligations, legal assistance, and a multitude of other needs.
 We are here to meet those needs.

-Michelle White and Monica Tavares are Victim Advocates for Defiance County.
-They are both registered advocates with the Ohio Advocate Network, which requires extensive training and years of experience working with victims of crimes.
-Either Michelle or Monica will work with victims from the initial call, throughout the entire criminal justice process.
+Michelle White and Kaisha Hudson are Victim Advocates for Defiance County.
+Michelle is a Registered Advocate with Senior Standing with the Ohio Advocate Network, which requires years of extensive training and experience working with victims of crimes.
+Kaisha is gaining the training and experience needed to qualify as a Registered Advocate with OAN.
+Either Michelle or Kaisha will work with victims from the initial call, throughout the entire criminal justice process.